 The best roasted Brussels sprouts recipe – with asparagus tips, maple bacon, pecans, & cranberries.
 An amazing side dish that’s full for flavor and sure to please even those that are not fans of sprouts.
 Perfect for your holiday table!

-Christmas dinner will be here soon and these Roasted Brussels Sprouts and Asparagus with Maple Bacon and Pecans might just outshine the main course!
+The holidays will be here soon and these Roasted Brussels Sprouts and Asparagus with Maple Bacon and Pecans might just outshine the main course!

 How To Make Roasted Brussels Sprouts With Bacon, Asparagus & Pecans